wormhole-foundation/example-native-token-transfers/evm/README.md

 3. **Send**

-Once the NttManager forwards the message to the Transceiver, the message is transmitted via the [`sendMessage`] method.
-The method signature is enforced by the [`Transceiver`] but transceivers are free to determine their own implementation for transmitting messages. (e.g A message routed through the Wormhole Transceiver can be sent via automatic relaying (AR), via a specialized or custom relayer, or manually).
+Once the `NttManager` forwards the message to the Transceiver, the message is transmitted via the [`sendMessage`] method.
+The method signature is enforced by the Transceiver but transceivers are free to determine their own implementation for transmitting messages. (e.g. a message routed through the Wormhole Transceiver can be sent via standard relaying, a specialized or custom relayer, or manually published via the core bridge).

 Once the message has been transmitted, the contract emits the `SendTransceiverMessage` event.